Without a vote Friday, health care remains divisive topic for Americans

 "It shows that the citizens were heard.
 The polls and a lot of people in the town halls (indicated) that was one of the main issues," said Nathan Dodson.

-'Encouraging' development, healthcare CEO says
+'Encouraging' development, health care CEO says

 The CEO of a Kentucky-based health care company said it thought Republicans were smart to pull the bill.